dotnet-websharper/docs/content/core/sitelets.md

     Given a filter value and a sitelet, `Protect` returns a new sitelet that requires a logged in user that passes the `VerifyUser` predicate, specified by the filter.
 If the user is not logged in, or the predicate returns false, the request is redirected to the endpoint specified by the `LoginRedirect` function specified by the filter.
 [See here how to log users in and out.](content#using-the-context)

-* `Sitelet.Map` converts a Sitelet to a different endpoint type using mapping functions in both directions.
+* `Sitelet.Map` converts a sitelet to a different endpoint type using mapping functions in both directions.

     ```fsharp
     type EndPoint = Article of string